 Comparison of all leading all-in-one hybrid inverters including industry leading SolarEdge, Redback technologies, SMA sunny boy storage, Solax X-hybrid inverters with backup capability

-These hybrid inverters are very economical but do have some limitations, the main being the limited surge or peak power output.
+The all-in-one hybrid inverters are very simple and economical but do have some limitations, the main being the limited surge or peak power output.
 Also some hybrid inverters do not have back-up power capability or can be very limited so only small (essential) loads can be backed up in the event of a blackout.

-- Optimizers = Panel mounted optimizers to provide panel power optimization and monitoring
+DC Optimisers = Panel mounted optimizers to provide individual panel power optimization and monitoring

 * To be used as a guide only - Information may be inaccurate or outdated.
 Always refer to manufacturers specifications and data sheets.
 All installations must be performed by a certified solar installer or experienced licensed electrical contractor.